Low Website Conversions? Your UX

 Avoiding these common UX mistakes and continually iterating on your design based on user feedback can help create more user-friendly and engaging products and interfaces.

 One of the most common UX mistakes is navigation errors.
-A website that is challenging to navigate can lead to user frustration, causing them to abandon the website and, consequently, the purchase.
+A website that is difficult to navigate can frustrate users, leading them to abandon it and, consequently, the purchase.
 Having a clear, intuitive, and well-structured navigation system is key to guiding users towards conversion.

 Lastly, mobile responsiveness is crucial in today’s digital age, where a significant percentage of web traffic is mobile.
 A website that doesn’t display or function correctly on mobile devices can quickly deter potential customers.
 Ensuring your website is fully responsive and provides a seamless user experience across all devices is a powerful way to boost conversions.